mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 ## Spellcasting
 You have learned to untangle and reshape the fabric of reality in harmony with your wishes and music.
 Your spells are part of your vast repertoire, magic that you can tune to different situations.
 See chapter 10 for the general rules of spellcasting and chapter 11 for the bard spell list.

+Bards must learn each of their spells before they can cast them — however, once they know a spell, they always have it prepared to use.

 ### Cantrips
 You know two cantrips of your choice from the bard spell list.
 You learn additional bard cantrips of your choice at higher levels, learning a 3rd cantrip at 4th level and a 4th at 10th level.